 Sometimes the extra fluffy stuff, may make the birth experience seem more exciting and less terrifying.
 However you don’t have to rely on a materialistic item to sooth the experience.
 Your mind is a positive gadget itself!
 Use positive mindset thinking instead.

-Some of the articles i read when I was due my first born, oh my!… Pillows, Bendy straws, cooling fans, eye masks, games to pass time (like really?).
+Some of the articles I read when I was due my first born, oh my!… Pillows, Bendy straws, cooling fans, eye masks, games to pass time (like really?).
 I thought to myself?
 Do I really need to take all these to the hospital with me?
 Like are these articles for real or have they just decided to include your whole pantry?
 Na ah!
 But one thing I did find helpful was a baby care book, like What to Expect the First Year, which provided valuable information and guidance for the initial stages of parenthood.
 Your “who to call” list so you can share or text the good news.

 Aim is – get the job done and be home with your little bundle of joy safely!
 WITHOUT packing excessive things.